CreatingNull/AoC-2021/README.md

 The days code is executed using a module in the [tests](src/tests) package that executes via a Pytest runner.
 This pytest modules verify the answers against those I computed in the challenge, you can see the result of all the automated tests in [Github Actions](https://github.com/CreatingNull/AoC-2021/actions/workflows/run-tests.yml).

-Repository dependencies for executition are located in [requirements.txt](resources/requirements.txt).
+Repository dependencies for execution are located in [requirements.txt](resources/requirements.txt).

-Currently, using:
+Used the following third party libs:

 * **[Numpy](https://github.com/numpy/numpy)** - Python lists are cool, but they're kinda terrible when it comes to higher dimensional numeric matrix mathmatics.
   Why waste your time when there is a well maintained library that is built for doing this efficiently?